 Delegate Don’t Abdicate

 Often in the excitement of offloading a task you no longer want to be doing, it’s easy to fall into the trap of abdication rather than delegating.

-When tasks are abdicated, ultimately things go wrong, and you as the business owner have to step in to fix up all the problems.
+When tasks are abdicated, things ultimately go wrong, and you, as the business owner, must step in to fix all the problems.
 Out of frustration, you take on the task yourself, and this is when the mindset of “nobody can do it as well as me” sets in.
 To avoid this scenario, the answer is not to keep on doing everything yourself or micromanaging; the solution is delegating the right way.

 Will employees still make mistakes when I delegate properly?
-Yes possibly, but they are not left to struggle and repeat the mistakes.
+Yes, possibly, but they are not left to struggle and repeat their mistakes.